 Cybertip CA released a sextortion PSA and developed accompanying lesson plans.
 Learn more about their work.

 NetSmartz teaches kids how to stay safe online and be good digital citizens.
 Get their curriculum.

 Audrie & Daisy focuses on sexual assault that was documented and shared.
 Watch the powerful documentary and review their lesson plans.

-and consider hosting an anti-bullying assembly at your school, especially one that focuses on help seeking behavior and healthy and unhealthy relationships.
+Consider hosting an anti-bullying assembly at your school, especially one that focuses on help seeking behavior and healthy and unhealthy relationships.
 Sextortion often results in bullying, and many of the same tactics used to address bullying can be used to address sextortion.

 Safety in the digital age is new.
-Chances are kids feel more comfortable navigating digital communities than adults, without knowing enough to stay safe..
+Chances are kids feel more comfortable navigating digital communities than adults, without knowing enough to stay safe.
 The following resources have been curated to help adults learn how to support kids.